M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: Experimental Results

-\parsection{User study} We also perform a user study to evaluate the quality of the generated right views.
-We use 21 videos containing 16 frames each for the study.
-The videos are sourced from DAVIS dataset, as well as publicly available sources.
-For each video, we show the right videos generated by each method (anonymized).
-Additionally, we also show the input left video, and the disocclusion mask as reference.
-Each of the 13 participants were asked to rank the quality of the generated videos from 1 (best) to 4 (worst), taking into account factors such as temporal consistency, image quality (i.e. sharpness) and lack of artifacts.
-We collected 112 rankings per method.
-The average rankings are summarized in~\cref{tab:desktop_study}.
-Our method significantly outperforms all others, obtaining an average ranking of 1.43, compared to 2.05 obtained by StereoCrafter with 25 denoising steps.
+\parsection{User studies} We also perform two user studies.
+First, in a \textit{desktop} user study, participants viewed a random subset of 21 videos from the DAVIS dataset and public sources.
+For each video, anonymized right views from each method were shown alongside the input left view and disocclusion mask (as reference).
+Each of the 13 participants were asked to rank the quality of the generated videos from 1 (best) to 4 (worst), taking into account factors such as temporal consistency, image quality (i.e. sharpness) and lack of artifacts. \fix{If methods are indistinguishable, the equal ranking was allowed.} In total, 112 rankings per method were collected (\cref{tab:desktop_study}).
+Our method significantly outperforms all others, obtaining an average ranking of 1.43, compared to 2.05 obtained by StereoCrafter (25 denoising steps) and 2.88 by SVG. \fix{In fact, our method was ranked first $2.6\times$ more often than StereoCrafter (25 steps), and $4.75\times$ than SVG. }

+\fix{To validate that the enhanced visual quality of our method also improves user experience in stereoscopic viewing, we conducted a second user study using a \textit{VR headset}.
+Participants were shown anonymized stereo videos generated by our method and StereoCrafter (25 denoising steps) and asked which version they preferred, or if both were equal.
+We collected 105 comparisons from 5 users (21 each).
+As shown in~\cref{tab:headset_study}, our method was preferred in 39 cases, while StereoCrafter was favored in only 9 (the rest are tied), highlighting the clear advantage of our approach.}

-\parsection{Run-time} According to Tab.~\ref{tab:desktop_study}, on an A100 GPU, our approach \ours achieves a 6$\times$ and 635$\times$ speed-up compared to StereoCrafter with 25 steps and SVG respectively.
+\parsection{Run-time} Furthermore, our efficient refinement achieves a 6$\times$ and 635$\times$ speed-up compared to StereoCrafter with 25 steps and SVG, respectively, on an A100 GPU (Tab.~\ref{tab:desktop_study}).